 receiving country; need for transfer of skills and resources; political

 power balance and relationships; public capacity for information

 dissemination; power balance between stakeholders; local cost barriers;

 limited investment capital; difficulty of foreign technology assessment

 by local investors; and poor national ability to assess technologies.
 It

 then goes on to look at the steps involved in successful technology

 transfer, the role of IPR, and the role of the public sector in

-Barriers to technology transfer in the low carbon energy sector.
+facilitating technology transfer in the green energy sector.

 Brightman, T.; Sivell, P. Barriers to technology transfer in the low carbon energy sector.
 TI-UP Resource Centre, London, UK (2007) 8 pp.